 By PAUL WISEMAN

-WASHINGTON (AP) - The number of Americans applying for unemployment benefits plunged last week to the lowest level in 52 years, more evidence that the U.S. job market is recovering from last year's coronavirus recession.
+WASHINGTON (AP) - The number of Americans applying for unemployment benefits rose last week even though the U.S. job market has been rebounding from last year's coronavirus recession.

-Overall, just under 2 million Americans were collecting traditional unemployment benefits the week that ended Nov.
+Overall, 2 million Americans were receiving traditional jobless benefits the week that ended Nov.
 20, down by 107,000 from the week before.